PuppetHoundZ/rvgl-pi-installer/README.md

 Disclaimer:
 Provided as-is, free of charge, for Raspberry Pi users.
 Not affiliated with the RVGL team or Raspberry Pi Ltd. Use at your own risk.

+## Credits & Upstream Sources
+This installer downloads and configures [RVGL](https://re-volt.io/), a freeware cross-platform engine rewrite of Re-Volt, distributed under a CC-BY-NC 4.0 (non-commercial) license.
+This installer script is independently authored and MIT-licensed; it is not affiliated with the RVGL/Re-Volt development team.